deniswsrosa/liquicouch/README.md

 `runAlways` - _[optional, default: false]_ changeset will always be executed but only first execution event will be stored in dbchangelog collection

-`recounts` - _[optional, default: 0]_ changeset will always be executed but only first execution event will be stored in dbchangelog collection
+`recounts` - _[optional, default: 0] [Only applied when changSet returns a ParameterizedN1qlQuery]_ if you want to be sure that all documents have been update XXXXXX

-`retries` - _[optional, default: 0]_ if the count operation fails (the count result isn't zero) it will rerun the changeSet in an attempt to update the remaining documents ( I you plan to use this method, your changeSet should me able to run multiple times without any side effects).
+`retries` - _[optional, default: 0] [Only applied when changSet returns a ParameterizedN1qlQuery]_ if the recount operation fails (the count result isn't zero) it will rerun the changeSet in an attempt to update the remaining documents ( Your changeSet should me able to run multiple times without any side effects).
 If all retries fail, an exception will the thrown an the application will fail to start.

 #### Defining ChangeSet methods
 Method annotated by `@ChangeSet` can have one of the following definition: